Musiik-fn/650-DRAGON-SLAYERS/REPORT/650Report.md

 ![Patient Cohort Image](Report%20Figures/Data%20Preprocessing%20Figure(1).png)

 All SQL statements used can be found in the file `Data_Extraction.sql`.
+The related Python code can be found in the file `650DataExtract.ipynb`.

 ### Patient Selection Criteria and Query